kevinjones557/Project-5-Repository/README.md

 To run the program, compile and run Server.java first.
 This creates a server with connections on port 2000 by default.
 Then, compile and run LogInGui.
 This connects to the server on port 2000.
 Then, use the user interface to log in or create an account.
 After successfully logging in, the user can choose to edit account details or proceed to messaging.

 ## Submission
+John Brooks submitted the write-up and the test-cases.

 ## Classes
 ###### Server